Complexity Blowup for Solutions of the Laplace and the Diffusion Equation: Conclusion and Outlook

-One possible way to circumvent this problem could be the use of analog computers where mathematical operations are directly linked to the physical phenomena.
-The results of the mathematical operations would be then obtained by measuring physical quantities, see, e.g., \cite{SMCG14PMOM} where the authors realise the mathematical operations like the differentiation or the Fourier transform with metamaterials.
+It would be interesting to study the computational complexity of solutions to the Laplace and the heat equation based on other computing models, e.g. analog computing models where operations that cause the high complexity or non-computability like the Fourier transform, integration, or differentiation would be then obtained by measuring physical quantities, see, e.g., \cite{SMCG14PMOM} where the authors realise the mathematical operations like the differentiation or the Fourier transform with metamaterials.
 However, one has to take into account errors in the process of measuring as well as fundamental physical limitations like the Heisenberg's uncertainty principle which does not allow infinite precision in the simultaneous measuring of different observables.
+Studying solutions on analog or quantum computing models like the Blum–Shub–Smale machine is especially intriguing given the significant scientific interest in quantum computers, biocomputing, and neuromorphic computing, as evidenced by \cite{BlShSm89CCRN,BoFoKu22LDLI, BoFoKu22IPSP}.

-To describe these limitations properly, many problems and questions in the area of Turing computability have to be solved and answered.
-Since the results we have presented are existence results, it is also of great importance to quantify the data that leads to complexity-blowups or non-computability of solutions.
+Despite the open questions and problems we have already formulated, it is also of great importance to quantify the data that leads to complexity-blowups or non-computability of solutions.
 Unfortunately, obtaining a satisfying answer to that question is at least as hard as solving the $P$ vs. $NP$ problem, since it would quantify the sets $FP$ and $FP_1$ in relation to $\# P$ and $\# P_1$, respectively.

-Since the solution of the large majority of partial differential equations, especially nonlinear partial differential equations, do not have a closed form, a further potential direction is to investigate the computational complexity of solution to certain nonlinear partial differential equations, e.g., the Navier--Stokes equtions in fluid dynamics, the Black-–Scholes equation in finance, or the Hamilton--Jacobi--Bellman equation from optimal control theory.
-This requires good a priori estimates of the solution and might possibly only lead to a non-computability result.
+Since the solution of the large majority of partial differential equations, especially nonlinear partial differential equations, do not have a closed form, a further potential direction is to investigate the computational complexity of solution to certain nonlinear partial differential equations, e.g., the Navier--Stokes equtions in fluid dynamics, the Black--Scholes equation in finance, or the Hamilton--Jacobi--Bellman equation from optimal control theory.
+This requires good a priori estimates of the solution as it has been done for ordinary differential equations, see Section \ref{se:ODE}.
 A more feasible aspect to investigate is the computational complexity of common numerical schemes that compute an approximation of a solution.
-However, this would only give the computational complexity of the numerical scheme and not the computational complexity of the solution operator as we showed in this paper.
+However, this would only give the computational complexity of the numerical scheme and not the computational complexity of the solutions as we showed in this paper.